-According to the simulation, the file extensions that are most able to enter the network are the .ics and .pdf.
-One of these extensions refer to a calendar

-- format, commonly used by calendar applications such as Microsoft Outlook, Apple Calendar and Android Calendar.
-The other one is a highly used file format to present documents. - 2.
+According to the simulation, the file extensions that are most able to enter the network are the .ics and .vcs Both of these extensions refer to a calendar format, commonly used by calendar applications such as Microsoft Outlook, Apple Calendar and Android Calendar.

 4 % and 5 % of the e-mails containing malware that penetrated the security are considered as High and Medium probability of occurrence, respectively.
-An example of this type of High to Medium Probability of occurrence is the WannaCry Ransomware.
+An example of this type of High to Medium Probability of occurrence is the

+WannaCry Ransomware.
 This type of ransomware is of high impact to the organization.
-Contact your GLESEC representative for assistance with effective protection against ransomware. - 3.
-It's been detected that many of e-mail containing malicious files that use exploits for Microsoft Office Suite 2007 and 2010, WinRAR, Firefox 50.0.1, among others were allowed through.
+Contact your GLESEC representative for assistance with effective protection against ransomware.

+- 3. This month, some e-mails containing malicious files that use exploits for Microsoft Office Suite 2007 and 2010, WinRAR, Firefox 50.0.1, among others were allowed through, as was reported last month.
+Also, at the Gateway level a number of exploits that affect Adobe Flash Player, Internet Explorer and Firefox under Windows and Linux were able to bypass it.
 Old versions of software are vulnerable to many exploits which can be hidden within files that should be allowed because they are of regular usage.
 It is important to keep the software updated with the latest patches to prevent attackers from using these exploits, this process can be done manually or automated using an endpoint manager to check and enforce compliance policies.
 Contact your GLESEC representative for assistance with this. - 4.
+This month, in the Web Gateway vector simulation detected a large number of URL that were able to bypass the Gateway; also, the majority of files sent in the simulation were able to penetrate the Gateway.
+If the issues at the Gateway are corrected, it is possible that this also lowers the risk level in the email vector. - 5.
 Due to the fact that a penetration could have already compromised the internal systems it is recommended to conduct a forensic evaluation of your local network and/or critical systems.
-Contact your GLESEC representative for assistance with the more effective ways to handle this. - 5.
+Contact your GLESEC representative for assistance with the more effective ways to handle this. - 6.
 It is also important to take a pro-active approach to avoid infection by deployment of technology or contracting a service that can identify an attack without signatures and mitigate this before it causes harm to the organization.
-Contact your GLESEC representative for assistance with this. - 6.
-There are obsolete cipher suites, such as SSL RC4, SSLv2 and v3, in use that should be disabled to minimize the amount of vulnerabilities that could be exploited. we recommend the use of TLS v1.2 as it's the latest stable version.
+Contact your GLESEC representative for assistance with this. - 7.
+There are obsolete cipher suites, such as SSL RC4, SSLv2 and v3, in use that should be disabled to minimize the amount of vulnerabilities that could be exploited.
+We recommend the use of TLS v1.2 as it's the latest stable version.

-7. The version of PHP running on the web server is 5.6.x or later, it is recommended to update to the latest version.
+8. The version of PHP running on http://208.99.166.235/ is 5.6.x or lower, it is recommended to update to the version 7.2, as is the latest stable version.